GSA/modernization/pages/report/09-appendix-d.md

 impact of the process changes being proposed.
 Additionally, they will lead the creation of a series of support groups that would deploy to agencies to provide technical, acquisition, and migration assistance and report to ATC on the progress of the pilots.
+This will include a strategy to minimize the burden on early adopters, potentially through price redetermination terms, modular contracting methods, or collaborative purchase agreements.

 **Create a Reporting Mechanism with Agencies and Industry.** The Federal Government requires that accurate and up-to-date data around the current